EARLY ELEMENTARY K/1

 Although we are not considered a play-based program, movement, drama, recess, and choice play are interspersed throughout the school day because we believe in the power of play and know that children actively learn through play.

 In our thematic teaching, we use a technique called teaching for understanding.
 Rather than focus on the memorization of isolated facts, in each theme, we focus on an overarching concept that we would like students to use to understand the thematic teaching and apply to all areas of learning.
-For instance, in How Things Work, the concept is Systems, and through the teaching of the unit we expect students to understand that they are a part of many interconnected systems, that if anything new happens to one part of a system, it will affect the rest of the system, and that improving one part of the system can improve the dynamics of the whole system.
-We find that as students grasp these understandings, they are able to apply them to many areas of learning, resulting in higher-level thinking skills.
+For instance, in How Things Work, the concept is Systems, and through the teaching of the unit we expect students to understand that they are a part of many interconnected systems, that if anything new happens to one part of a system, it will affect the rest of the system, and that improving one part of the system can improve the whole system.
+We find that as students grasp these concepts, they are able to apply them to many areas of learning, resulting in higher-level thinking skills.

 Assessment

 Families are updated on all assessments and student progress at parent-teacher conferences every Fall and Spring, and receive report cards in Winter and Summer.
 We use multiple measures to assess student progress throughout the school year.
 The DIBELS assessment is the only standardized test given to all K-1 students.
-DIBELS are individually administered measures of student skills in each of the key basic early literacy skills.The Dynamic Indicators of Basic Early Literacy Skills (DIBELS) are a set of procedures and measures for assessing the acquisition of early literacy skills.
+DIBELS are individually administered measures of student skills in each of the key basic early literacy skills.
+The Dynamic Indicators of Basic Early Literacy Skills (DIBELS) are a set of procedures and measures for assessing the acquisition of early literacy skills.
 We use the results of these assessments to inform our instruction and interventions.

 Classroom based assessments are used for language arts, math, and theme.
 For language arts we use running records to determine individual reading level and instructional needs.
 Letter-sound associations, phonemic awareness, and high-frequency words are also regularly assessed.
 We also collect writing samples to demonstrate growth in writing and spelling.